minhkhang1008/AIO_English_Search/README.md

 **IMPORTANT**

-- ~~10:40 A.M (UTC +7): Cambridge Dictionary is currently down for maintenance, this website will now temporarily use Oxford Dictionary~~
-- ~~We will turn back to Cambridge Dictionary right when it is available~~
-- Cambridge Dictionary finished its maintenance, we will now use it
+- Instead of Cambridge Dictionary like the previous time, it seems like Oxford Dictionary is better so it will be used in this website